gilsjhonny/mytheresa-test/README.md

 </p>

 ### To Add
-Testing, but due to lack of time I gave priority to make it SSR
+- Testing, but due to lack of time I gave priority to make it SSR
+- Selectors for redux
+- Themes could have more things to differentiate them

 ### Disclaimer
 WishlistButton is duplicated just for the purpose of the exercise.
 But it's worth to mention that for the original WishlistButton I'm using the Base+Variant pattern.